7 Tips To Deal Effectively With Difficult Residents

 4) ANTICIPATE NEEDS

-Unless she is your first resident, check in with Mrs. cranky every so often.
+Unless she is your first resident, check in with Mrs. Cranky every so often.
 Anticipate her needs.
 Use your knowledge of her demands as a tool: If you know she usually rings the bell at 10am for bathroom use, be one step ahead of her and show up in her room at 9:55am to see if she needs the toilet…

 5) TALK!